ThBret/Fermentation-bacteria/README.md

 Our single-copy core gene trees are already informative but one thing we can add is a time scale.
 A time scale can provide a rough chronology of the splits in the tree and potentially corroborate with existing hypotheses.
 To generate a time scale we first have to calibrate it based on pre-existing knowledge.
 We can give it two nodes of the tree .

+1. Convert the alignment file in Nexus format: http://phylogeny.lirmm.fr/phylo_cgi/data_converter.cgi
+2. Load the Nexus alignment file into BEAUti
+3. Save as .xml format
+4. Launch BEAST and open the .xml alignment file
+5. Run the tree construction